 When it comes to investing in cryptocurrency or using it to earn a higher return than a savings account, you should first know that some cryptocurrency is incredibly volatile.
 We’ve watched as the price of Bitcoin rose to $20,000, dropped below $4,000, and then increased in value to over $30,000 over the last several years.
 That’s a fun ride to be on if you wind up winning in the end, but it’s safe to say that — for the time being — cryptocurrency isn’t stable.

 Aside from the general volatility of crypto accounts, the BlockFi Interest Account (BIA) doesn’t come with the same protections as a traditional savings account that comes with FDIC insurance.
 BlockFi accounts also come without SIPC insurance, which is a type of insurance that protects against the loss of cash and securities.

 With FDIC insurance on the best savings accounts, the standard insurance amount is $250,000 per depositor, per insured bank, and for each account ownership category.
 This insurance can kick in to replace your funds if your traditional bank goes out of business and leaves you in the lurch.

 With SIPC insurance, most investors are covered for $500,000, which includes a $250,000 limit for cash.
 BlockFi claims its BIA funds are “insured”, but it’s not easy to find how that insurance works or how reliable it is.

-If you already have bitcoin or ethereum and its sitting in Coinbase or other exchange, it seems to be a no-brainer to bring it over to Blockfi to earn interest.
+If you already have Bitcoin or Ethereum and it’s sitting in Coinbase or another exchange, it seems to be a no-brainer to bring it over to Blockfi to earn interest.
 Fees and liquidity can vary, so if you are actively trading these coins, this might not be the best move.